Canadian judge orders an end to blockade at border bridge

 Signs read, “Freedom Is Essential,” “Say No to Mandatory Vaccines” and “End Mandates.”

 “We stand for freedom.
-We believe that it should be everyone’s personal decision what they inject into their bodies,” said protester Karen Driedger, 40, of Leamington.
+We believe that it should be everyone’s personal decision what they inject into their bodies,” said protester Karen Driedger, 40, of Leamington, Ontario.
 “We’re saying, ‘That’s enough.’
 We need to go back to normal and live our lives again.”

 Authorities at various levels of government have hesitated to forcibly remove the protesters around the country, reflecting apparently a lack of manpower by local police, Canada’s reverence for free speech, and fears of violence.
 Windsor Mayor Drew Dilkens warned earlier this week that some of the truckers are “willing to die.”